ietf-teep/architecture/draft-ietf-teep-architecture.md

 In TEEP, there is an explicit relationship and dependence between the Untrusted Application in the REE and one or more TAs in the TEE, as shown in {{notionalarch2}}.
-From the perspective of a device user, a Untrusted Application that uses one or more TA's in a TEE appears no different from any other Untrusted Application in the REE.
+From the perspective of a device user, an Untrusted Application that uses one or more TA's in a TEE appears no different from any other Untrusted Application in the REE.
 However, the way the Untrusted Application and its corresponding TA's are packaged, delivered, and installed on the device can vary.
 The variations depend on whether the Untrusted Application and TA are bundled